-In considering our climate risks and opportunities we have assessed short-term risks as being between 0-3 years in line with how we assess our principal risks and viability statement; medium-term risks as being between 3-6 years; and long-term risks between 6-20 years in line with our longer-term contracts and climate commitments.
+RCP capture forecast how concentrations of greenhouse gases in the atmosphere will likely change as a result of human activity, and predict the future impact on regional climates.
+RCPs are widely recognised and represent respectively 1.6°C of warming, 2.4°C of warming and 4.3°C of warming.
+Our analysis assesses the short-term risks as being between 0-3 years, in line with how we assess our principal risks and viability statement; medium-term risks between 3-6 years; and long-term risks between 6-20 years in line with our longer-term contracts and climate